 6.2% Enhanced FMAP increase does not end on a date certain, but ends after the calendar quarter during which the federal Secretary of Health and Human Services terminates the federal public health emergency declaration.
-Each additional quarter saves \$240 million GF/GP.
-Current budget assumes 1 quarter of enhanced FMAP.
+Each additional quarter saves \$310 million GF/GP.
+Current budget assumes 1 quarter of Enhanced FMAP, but an additional quarter of Enhanced FMAP savings is already known to exist.